Old Homestead Steakhouse: Ratings

 In 1994, Ruth Reichl of The New York Times stated that "for sheer quantity, nothing can beat the Homestead".
 Reichl described the porterhouse for two as "thicker than the Manhattan phone book and twice as heavy".

+In popular culture

+The steakhouse has made appearances in multiple television shows, including a 1995 episode of Seinfeld and a 2004 episode of the HBO series The Sopranos.